TadghW/workspace-container/README.md

   5. `Leader + fs` to search context for strings
   6. `Leader + ff` to search context for files.
   7. Otherwise, stock navigation
+- I recommend using [Rio](https://rioterm.com/) as your terminal emulator - it's very cross-platform and easy to configure.
+You can see my Rio config in `dotfiles/rio/`.
-- For `nvim` and `ohmyposh` (my shell prompt fancy-ifier) to render properly your terminal emulator needs to use an icon-patched font - I recommend looking through through nerd-fonts to find one you like.
-I'm a big fan of `JetbrainsMono`
+- For `nvim` and `ohmyposh` (my shell prompt fancy-ifier) to render properly you'll need to configure your terminal emulator to use an font that has been patched with many nerdy icons - I recommend looking through through nerd-fonts to find one you like.
+I like `JetbrainsMono`.
-- Remember to find and apply a theme on your terminal emulator for maximum eye-comfort
+- Remember to find and apply a theme to your terminal emulator for maximum eye-comfort :)
-- I recommend (Rio)[https://rioterm.com/] - it's very cross-platform and easy to configure
 - I have no alias other than the one I use to connect to the workspace which is `workspace` - avoid using this from within the workspace as it will nest.

+## Notes
+- `sshd` is the container entrypoint and `start-workspace.sh` and `refresh-workspace.sh` assume you want port forwarding for easy access - but you can attach with `attach-to-workspace.sh` if you want to run locally
+- `sshd` is run with flags `-D -e` and will pipe logs to stderr - if you run into issues accessing the workspace over SSH check the logs from the host with `sudo podman logs workspace-container`
+- `start-workspace.sh` and `refresh-workspace.sh` rw mount the host's ~/projects folder because that's where I expect to work, that's not a magic folder just my personal convention
+- There's a loop in `start-workspace.sh` and `refresh-workspace.sh` that looks for id_rsa and id_ed25519 keys on the host to ro mount to the container.
+If you have another key type you want mounted add it to line 8 (`for key in id_ed25519... rsa; do`).

 ## To-do:
 - Workspace currently builds its own SSH host keys at build time.
 This sucks: each rebuild will change the server identity which trips SSH host key warnings on clients.
 You can reset the expected host key by clearing your `known_hosts` entry for that host, but a better approach would be the programmatic creation of dedicated persistent host key sets for the container when the user first runs `start-workspace.sh` and `refresh-workspace.sh` and mounting those host keys to the container.